jgrouleau/openphone-insight-squad/data-strategy.md

 </ul>

 <div class="box">
-	<p>It is assumed that OpenPhone has most, if not all, of this architecture already in place and we would simply need to build new functions to serve the new insights.</p>
+	<p><em>N.B.
+It is assumed that OpenPhone has most, if not all, of this architecture already in place and we would simply need to build new functions to serve the new insights.</em></p>
 </div>